sukritishuk/ML_ZoomCamp_Article/README.md

 Both the 1st Order and 2nd Order of Differencing yielded very small p-values and also very negative test statistics.
 For the above plots of ACF and PACF, we found that the time series reaches stationarity with two orders of differencing.
 But on looking at the PACF plot for the 2nd differencing the lag goes into the negative zone very quickly.
 This indicates that the Amazon stock series might get over-differenced with 2nd order differencing.
 So, to avoid over-differencing, we restricted the **Order of Differencing** for our dataset to **d = 1**.

+By looking at the EDA for Amazon time series we could not be very sure about seasonality in the data.
+This can only be found if we decompose our time series.
+So, next we look into seasonal elements in our dataset.

  ### Seasonal Decomposition of a Time Series -